Retreat of glaciers since 1850: Scale at the global level

 Melting of mountain glaciers from 1994 to 2017 (6.1 trillion tonnes) constituted about 22% of Earth's ice loss during that period.

-Globally, the mass of glaciers has persistently declined 9 (blue line), with the rate of decline increasing in recent years (red bars).
+Globally in recent decades, the mass of glaciers has persistently declined, with the rate of annual loss accelerating.

-Excluding peripheral glaciers of ice sheets, the total cumulated global glacial losses over the 26 years from 1993 to 2018 were likely 5500 gigatons, or 210 gigatons per yr.

-Timeline

 The Little Ice Age was a period from about 1550 to 1850 when certain regions experienced relatively cooler temperatures compared to the time before and after.
 Subsequently, until about 1940, glaciers around the world retreated as the climate warmed substantially.
 Glacial retreat slowed and even reversed temporarily, in many cases, between 1950 and 1980 as global temperatures cooled slightly.

 Since 1980, climate change has led to glacier retreat becoming increasingly rapid and ubiquitous, so much so that some glaciers have disappeared altogether, and the existence of many of the remaining glaciers is threatened.
+Excluding peripheral glaciers of ice sheets, the total cumulated global glacial losses over the 26 years from 1993 to 2018 were likely 5500 gigatons, or 210 gigatons per yr.